-In this stanza, the poet shows the self-centeredness of the father, who though wishes to design his son’s life according to his own, when it comes sharing what his son likes and feels pleasure in, he avoid revealing it.
+In this stanza of ‘Father to Son’, the poet shows the self-centeredness of the father, who though wishes to design his son’s life according to his own, when it comes sharing what his son likes and feels pleasure in, he avoids revealing it.
 Where he once used to think that his son would not be able to design his life, but it is time to talk about his son’s preferences he feels ashamed of revealing them.

 I am really amazed to read this stanza and when I compare it with the previous stanzas, it makes me think about the father what he was thinking earlier and what he is now doing when it comes to speaking good things about his son.
 This stanza also surprises me when “Silence surrounds us”.

 How could you avoid talking about the seed that you planted with much care and cautiousness?
-Reading through this stanza, it can be realised that all concerns and worries that the father was showing was nothing but affectation of love towards his son.
+Reading through this stanza, it can be realized that all concerns and worries that the father was showing were nothing but affectation of love towards his son.